-Complaints and Grievances Management Forms/File: Records information about complaints and grievances received at the Service, along with the outcomes.
-These documents must be securely stored, accessible only to educators and the Regulatory Authority.
-They can provide valuable information to the Approved Provider and Nominated Supervisor of the Service to ensure children and family's needs are being met.
+Complaints and Grievances Management Register: Records information about complaints and grievances received at the Service, along with the outcomes.
+This register includes documents that must be securely stored, accessible only to management and the Regulatory Authority.
+They can provide valuable information to the Approved Provider and Nominated Supervisor of the service to ensure children and family's needs are being met.